Main | Lectures | News | Resources | Notices | Syllabus | Grades

 Justified absences: All justifications must be turned in on paper (not just shown to me).

 Honesty: Students who are caught cheating in any way will have their overall average score for the course lowered, by an amount dependent on how serious the cheating was.
-This includes for example copying or obtaining in any way answers from another person during quizzes or tests, or having another person submit quizzes or tests in one's name.
+This includes for example copying copying homework, obtaining in any way answers from another person during tests, or having another person submit tests in one's name.

 Note: If a change in the class policies became necessary during the semester, it would be posted on this website and discussed in class before being implemented.